ahrampy/CampList/README.md

 ## Features

-### Responsive campsite filtering
+### Responsive Campsite Filtering
-to allow users to see what site features may be available at sites they are considering, or can't go without.
+In order to allow users to see what site features may be available at sites they are considering, or can't go without.
+If you just want to go for a swim, or need a fire to tell your ghost stories, find out which spots to visit!

 ![filter](frontend/public/campListFilter.gif)

-### Review campsites and vote on comments
+### Review Campsites and Vote on Comments
-to give users the option of adding their personal experience at a site, and to vote on how useful or truthful they consider other reviews.
+We want to give users the option of adding their personal experience at a site (in addition to being able to add photos of their experience, and to vote on how helpful they consider other reviews.

 ![comment](frontend/public/campListComment.gif)

-### Share exact locations of nearby site features
+### Mark Locations of Nearby Features
-campers often want to do more outdoors than just camp!
+Campers often want to do more outdoors than just camp!
 Once you're out there, it is often the highlight of the trip find a good hike, or to find a new fishing spot nearby.

 ![site](frontend/public/campListCreate.gif)